gruntjs/grunt-contrib-watch/README.md

 ## Release History

+ * 2013-05-03   v0.4.0   Option livereload to start live reload servers.
+Will reload a Gruntfile before running tasks if Gruntfile is modified.
+Option event to only trigger watch on certain events.
+Refactor watch task into separate task runs per target.
+Option forever to override grunt.fatal/warn to help keeping the watch alive with nospawn enabled.
+Emit a beep upon complete.
+Logs all watched files with verbose flag set.
+If interrupt is off, will run the tasks once more if watch triggered during a previous task run. tasks property is optional for use with watch event.
+Watchers properly closed when exiting.
- * 2013-02-27   v0.3.1   Fix for top level options.
+ * 2013-02-28   v0.3.1   Fix for top level options.
- * 2013-02-26   v0.3.0   nospawn option added to run tasks without spawning as child processes.
+ * 2013-02-27   v0.3.0   nospawn option added to run tasks without spawning as child processes.
 Watch emits 'watch' events upon files being triggered with grunt.event.
 Completion time in seconds and date/time shown after tasks ran.
 Negate file patterns fixed.
 Tasks debounced individually to handle simultaneous triggering for multiple targets.
 Errors handled better and viewable with --stack cli option.
 Code complexity reduced making the watch task code easier to read.
- * 2013-02-14   v0.2.0   First official release for Grunt 0.4.0.
+ * 2013-02-15   v0.2.0   First official release for Grunt 0.4.0.
- * 2013-01-17   v0.2.0rc7   Updating grunt/gruntplugin dependencies to rc6.
+ * 2013-01-18   v0.2.0rc7   Updating grunt/gruntplugin dependencies to rc6.
 Changing in-development grunt/gruntplugin dependency versions from tilde version ranges to specific versions.
- * 2013-01-08   v0.2.0rc5   Updating to work with grunt v0.4.0rc5.
+ * 2013-01-09   v0.2.0rc5   Updating to work with grunt v0.4.0rc5.
- * 2012-12-14   v0.2.0a   Conversion to grunt v0.4 conventions.
+ * 2012-12-15   v0.2.0a   Conversion to grunt v0.4 conventions.
 Remove node v0.6 and grunt v0.3 support.
 Allow watch task to be renamed.
 Use grunt.util.spawn "grunt" option.
 Updated to gaze@0.3.0, forceWatchMethod option removed.
- * 2012-10-31   v0.1.4   Prevent watch from spawning duplicate watch tasks
+ * 2012-11-01   v0.1.4   Prevent watch from spawning duplicate watch tasks
- * 2012-10-27   v0.1.3   Better method to spawn the grunt bin Bump gaze to v0.2.0.
+ * 2012-10-28   v0.1.3   Better method to spawn the grunt bin Bump gaze to v0.2.0.
 Better handles some events and new option forceWatchMethod Only support Node.js >= v0.8
- * 2012-10-16   v0.1.2   Only spawn a process per task one at a time Add interrupt option to cancel previous spawned process Grunt v0.3 compatibility changes
+ * 2012-10-17   v0.1.2   Only spawn a process per task one at a time Add interrupt option to cancel previous spawned process Grunt v0.3 compatibility changes
- * 2012-10-15   v0.1.1   Fallback to global grunt bin if local doesnt exist.
+ * 2012-10-16   v0.1.1   Fallback to global grunt bin if local doesnt exist.
 Fatal if bin cannot be found Update to gaze 0.1.6
- * 2012-10-07   v0.1.0   Release watch task Remove spawn from helper Run on Grunt v0.4
+ * 2012-10-08   v0.1.0   Release watch task Remove spawn from helper Run on Grunt v0.4

 ---

 Task submitted by [Kyle Robinson Young](http://dontkry.com)

-*This file was generated on Mon Apr 29 2013 14:56:52.*
+*This file was generated on Fri May 03 2013 10:06:32.*